 Since lead sheeting has very little inherent structural strength, most applications require that the sheet lead be supported in some fashion, or that the lead sheet be laminated to provide a more rigid building material.
 MarShield provides sheet lead as laminated lead panels, adhesive bonded to materials such as plywood (lead lined plywood), gypsum board (lead lined drywall), and other supporting materials.

-With our large inventory of sheet lead most orders can be shipped out on the same day.
+With our large inventory of lead sheeting, most orders can be shipped out on the same day.
 These sizes are available for immediate shipping …

 - 1/32″ x 48″ x 96″